 - 5.6.1.
 The robot must follow the line completely to enter the chemical spill. - 5.6.2.
 Where there are multiple paths, the robot may take any path. - 5.6.3.
-Where the line is discontinuous, the robot may search for the recommencement of the line, but must not completely leave the tile before re-finding the line. - 5.6.4.
+Where the line is discontinuous, and there is no continuous path through the tile, the robot may search for the recommencement of the line, but must not completely leave the tile before re-finding the line. - 5.6.4.
 For the purposes of determining if a robot has left the line or left the tile, the referee will use the "convex hull" of the robot.
 This measure is done by stretching an imaginary rubber band around the extremities of the robot, and using the enclosed space as a silhouette. - 5.6.5.
 Some portion of the continuous line segment must be under the robots convex hull.
 Or, in the case of a discontinuous line, some part of the tile must be under the robot silhouette. - 5.6.6.
-Once the robot has reached the chemical spill it is no longer required to "follow the line".
-It may enter and leave the chemical spill in any direction in its efforts to rescue the victim.
+Once the robot has entered the chemical spill tile it is no longer required to "follow the line".
+It may enter the chemical spill in any direction in its efforts to rescue the victim.
 However, if the robot leaves the final tile, it will have to restart.